Niyiadekola/Niyiadekola/README.md

 - 👋 Hi, I’m Niyiadekola, you might recognize me as @github's niyi.
 - 👀 I’m interested in working on something cool.
 - 🌱 I’m currently learning with help from docs.github.com
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ask me about GitHub
 - 📫 How to reach me ...

 <!---